Digital Safety Guidance

 The University’s policy on taking sensitive information and personal data outside the secure computing environment.

-University of Edinburgh Advice for Encrypting Devices and Documents
+Advice for Encrypting Devices and Documents

 Encryption is easy to use and provides strong protection for University information.
 Encrypt your devices (laptops, mobile phone, tablets) as well as your USB sticks to keep your data safe.

-Using LastPass Password Manager – free for all students
+Using LastPass Password Manager – free for all students and staff

 The University is committed to data protection and supports the data protection rights of all those with whom it works including, but not limited to, staff, students, visitors, alumni and research participants.